 A man’s reach should exceed his grasp.

-Daljit will be speaking at BME PR Pros’ first event ‘How to get ahead in PR‘ on Wednesday 15 March at the Chartered Institute of Public Relations.
-Tickets are free but places are limited.
+Daljit will be speaking at BME PR Pros’ event ‘How to set up a successful PR agency and win big clients‘ on Thursday 5 October 2017 at the Chartered Institute of Public Relations (6.00pm-9.00pm).
+Tickets are £20 but places are limited.
 Book your place now.